Europe's second longest river

 After a morning on the river you'll arrive in Bratislava, Slovakia's largest city, to spend the day.
 The pretty streets and old European cityscape make this a really enjoyable place to explore before A-ROSA DONNA departs in the late afternoon.

-After a memorably picturesque cruise though Austria's Wachau Valley, you will arrive in Melk in the early afternoon.
+After a memorably picturesque cruise through Austria's Wachau Valley, you will arrive in Melk in the early afternoon.
 This city is dominated by the spectacular hill-top structures of Melk Abbey, and is home to stunning medieval architecture as well as charming shops, bars and cafes.

 You'll have a few hours of free time before A-ROSA DONNA leaves Melk and cruises back out into the Danube.
 Watch the banks drift past from the top deck in the late afternoon sun, and enjoy your last evening on board.